 "Astroturf" campaign tactics push a specific message into public debate by artificial means, resulting in:

-Knight Institute at Columbia University visiting researcher Arvind Narayanan is conducting a study on algorithmic amplification, which will include an exploration of how algorithms can be manipulated in various ways such as a "astroturfing."
+Knight Institute at Columbia University visiting researcher Arvind Narayanan is conducting a study on algorithmic amplification, which will include an exploration of how algorithms can be manipulated in various ways such as "astroturfing."
 Stay tuned.

 "Pizzagate" is a debunked conspiracy theory that went viral during the 2016 United States presidential election cycle, and an excellent example of how message boards and social media can rapidly spread fake news that does real world harm.
 Click here for an approximate timeline of the bizarre but true series of events.